 Theodore De Bry's Edition of The Most Important Map of the Straits of Malacca and Vicinity published in the 16th Century

-Nice example of Willem Lodewijcksz's supressed map of the region centered on the Straits of Malaca, from Part II of Theodor De Bry's Petits Voyages, first published in 1598, the first detailed map of the region to appear in print.
+Fine example of Willem Lodewijcksz's suppressed map of the region centered on the Straits of Malacca, from Part II of Theodor De Bry's Petits Voyages, first published in 1598, the first detailed map of the region to appear in print.

 Lodewijcksz was a participant in Cornelis de Houtman's voyage to Southeast Asia (1595-97), the first major Dutch Voyage to the East Indies.
 The voyage passed through the Sunda Strait, between Sumatra and Java, relying upon the sailing directions set forth in Linschoten's Reysgheschft.
 The voyage established commercial relations with the pepper port in Banten in northwest Java, in the same area where the Dutch would later establish the Colony of Batavia.